Mama Kenz' Homemade Dryer Balls

 4. Throw the ball(s) into the washer with a load of clothes (preferably a hot wash) and follow up with a tumble through the dryer.
 This process can be repeated as many times as you like to acquire the desired level of felting.
 The more times you wash and dry the more firm and dense the ball will become.

-5. Once your core is sufficiently felted it is time to add on your outer layer.
-Just begin to wind more string (tightly, once again) onto your core until it reaches about the size of a tennis ball (generally around 9 in. in circumference) but make sure that you allow for some shrinkage in the felting process.6.
-Repeat steps 2-4 and voila'- you have just made your very own dryer balls!
+6. Repeat steps 2-4 and voila'- you have just made your very own dryer balls!
 Throw them in with each load of laundry for the softest clothes you've probably ever had!
 Generally speaking, the more balls in the dryer the better!
 So, go get busy with this fun and simple way to go green, reuse and be frugal!

 Thanks Mama Kenz, for sharing your crafty frugalness!